lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 ### Narrative Summary

 1. Walk through multipage architecture: GET to different paths would request different HTML from the server, and that HTML would be displayed in the browser.
 Whenever a page loadsm the existing HTML is wiped out and replaced, causing a distracting flash of the screen and a clunky experience.
-2. Single page architecture, on the other hand, leverages the power of Javascript to dynamically manipulate the DOM.
-In a SPA, when the user navigates to a new page, Javascript produces new markdown and renders it in the browser.
-If necessary, the application asynchronously fetches data in the background and inserts into the markdown on the page.
-Because this set-up does not require the server to produce new HTML, it eliminates that annoying flash that occurs whenever a page reloads.
+2. Single page architecture (SPA), on the other hand, leverages the power of Javascript to dynamically manipulate the DOM.
+In a SPA, when the user navigates to a new page, Javascript produces new markup and renders it in the browser.
+If necessary, the application asynchronously fetches data in the background and inserts into the markup on the page.
+These partial changes do not require a full page load.
 3. React Router is the most popular solution for implementing routing in single page React applications.
 The library provides a few simple tools for displaying different components to the user based on the URLs they visit.

 ### Checkpoints Summary